 Immediately following surgery, swelling may make it difficult to consume any solid foods.
 During this period of time, which may last several days, all nutrition will be consumed in liquid form; a challenge given an adult patient’s daily nutrition needs.

 Since fluids remain the most important nutrient, particular care should be directed towards ensuring that you get your 6 to 8 glasses of fluids per day.
-Meeting the caloric needs may also be challenging during this phase.
+Meeting caloric needs may also be challenging during this phase.
 Many proprietary liquid nutritional supplements are available, which, because of their high caloric density and balance of protein, calories and vitamins, will help you meet your goals.
 Brands such as Ensure®, Sustacal® and Boost® are available at any pharmacy for over-the-counter purchase.
 They can be further augmented with shakes or smoothies containing fruit, protein powders or other additives.
-It may be helpful to keep a diet diary to record your fluid volumes and calories to ensure your nutrient goals are being met.
+It may be helpful to keep a post-surgery diet diary to record your fluid volumes and calories to ensure your nutrient goals are being met.

 Following this brief dependence on liquids, it is likely that a semi-solid, “non-chewing” diet will be recommended.
 This diet should be of a consistency that can be consumed without biting or chewing.
 Many of your regular dietary choices are likely available to you, such as soft scrambled eggs, soft pancakes, well-cooked pasta, flaky fish, etc. Remember, it is most important to avoid stressing the surgery sites until healing has progressed.
-This non-chewing diet should be maintained until your oral and maxillofacial surgeon specifically approves a move to a more solid diet.
-This may be 3 to 6 weeks following surgery, although it may be longer, particularly for patients undergoing TMJ or reconstructive surgery.
+This non-chewing diet should be maintained until your Wilmington oral and maxillofacial surgeon specifically approves a move to a more solid diet.
+This may be 3 to 6 weeks following your mouth/jaw surgery, although it may be longer, particularly for patients undergoing TMJ or reconstructive surgery.

 For those patients whose teeth are wired or rubber-banded together following surgery (intermaxillary fixation), a liquid diet will be necessary until the teeth are released.
 The previous recommendations for liquid diets are a good starting point, however, following initial healing, a more varied diet will be desirable.
 Cooked portions of your favorite foods can be blended separately or in combination to suit your taste.
 To make blended mixtures of proper consistency, juice, milk, water or broth may be added as a thinner.
 To prevent oral hygiene problems, the blended mixture may be strained to remove particles and food fiber.
 Additionally, the previously mentioned nutritional supplements will help you meet your nutrient needs.
+Give us a call if you have any questions or would like more information!